 These photos of Hal are similar to those that appear in a recent school district newsletter article "A Half-Century of Teaching, and Still Doing a Great Job!"

-Why did we do it?
-What was our purpose in taking on such an open ended “History Project”; the one for which we’ve evolved a script of questions with corresponding answers from over one hundred and fifty dedicated volunteers for nearly two decades?
+What was our purpose in taking on such an open ended “ History Project”; for which we evolved a script of questions and got answers from over 150 subjects for two decades?

 THIS MONTH'S FEATURED HISTORY PROJECT INTERVIEWS: